The wrist consists of

 The bone may not heal and may then deteriorate and collapse.

 Tissue may die (called osteonecrosis Osteonecrosis Osteonecrosis is the death of a segment of bone caused by an impaired blood supply.
-Osteonecrosis can be caused by an injury or can occur spontaneously.
-Typical symptoms include pain, limited... read more ), resulting in osteoarthritis and disability.
+Osteonecrosis is most commonly caused by an injury but can also occur without an injury.
+Typical symptoms... read more ), resulting in osteoarthritis and disability.

 The bones may not grow back together (called nonunion).